AliaksandrVarachai/nodejs-mentoring-program/task-5/readme.md

 **By default** the Express.js service is configured for using **Knex.js** query builder.

-This option can be changed in `config.js` to the next ones:
+This option can be changed in `server.js` to the next ones:

 * to use `pg` database driver:
     ```
-    const config = {
+    const server = {
         ...
         DATA_SOURCE: AVAILABLE_DATA_SOURCES.PG
         ...